kris2026uk/LIS624/MySQL.md

 **systemctl status mysql**

 This is an important step!
-Use the command below to ensure that the Mysql program is secure
+Use the command below to ensure that the Mysql program is secure:

 **sudo mysql_secure_installation**